cmangos/mangos-classic/README.md

 ### Exceptions to GPL

   World of Warcraft® ©2004 Blizzard Entertainment, Inc. All rights reserved.
+  World of Warcraft® content and materials mentioned or referenced are copyrighted by Blizzard Entertainment, Inc. or its licensors.
-World of Warcraft, Warcraft and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
+  World of Warcraft, WoW, Warcraft, The Frozen Throne, The Burning Crusade, Wrath of the Lich King, Cataclysm, Mists of Pandaria, Ashbringer, Dark Portal, Darkmoon Faire, Frostmourne, Onyxia's Lair, Diablo, Hearthstone, Heroes of Azeroth, Reaper of Souls, Starcraft, Battle Net, Blizzcon, Glider, Blizzard and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

-  World of Warcraft® content and materials are trademarks and copyrights of Blizzard Entertainment, Inc. or its licensors.
+  Any World of Warcraft® content and materials mentioned or referenced are copyrighted by Blizzard Entertainment, Inc. or its licensors.
   CMaNGOS project is not affiliated with Blizzard Entertainment, Inc. or its licensors.

   Some third-party libraries CMaNGOS uses have other licenses, that must be